-Ever heard that followers of Jesus are called “to be in the world but not of it”?
+Ever heard followers of Jesus are to be “in the world but not of it”?
 Many people think this is a direct quote from the Bible, but it isn’t.
 While several places in Scripture use similar language, no verse actually says this.

 So where did the saying come from and what should we make of it?
 Some people take this statement to suggest that while believers have to live in the world (because, of course we do), we should keep a safe distance from it lest we be contaminated.
 In my view, that’s drawing an unbiblical conclusion from a nonbiblical source.
 Not something we want to do!